 We have seen this in minor league games many times before.
 Players (especially pitchers) having a great game are suddenly and inexplicably removed.
 It has been our experience that minor league managers are more interested in evaluating talent than adhering strictly to game situations (seemingly at the behest of the parent club).
 For the Baby Cakes (the Triple A affiliate of the Miami Marlins), starter Sandy Alcantara (who would be promoted to the patent club not long after this appearance) nearly matched Bañuelos pitch for pitch, allowing one run on five hits in 5 2/3 innings.

 The Baby Cakes scored two runs in the bottom of the sixth, breaking a 1-1 tie.
-They held on for a 3-1 victory, though the Dodgers threatened in the ninth, scoring an run and leaving runners at first and second as the game ended.
+They held on for a 3-1 victory, though the Dodgers threatened in the ninth, scoring one run and leaving runners at first and second as the game ended.
 Since we had miles to cover before our next stop, we did not linger long after the game ended.
-Though the stadium was “cookie cutter”, not distinguished from stadiums like across Minor League Baseball, I was glad we visited the Shrine on Airline, especially since the Baby Cakes have since left New Orleans.
+Though the stadium was “cookie cutter”, not distinguished from stadiums like across Minor League Baseball, I was glad we visited the Shrine on Airline, especially since the Baby Cakes have left New Orleans.